burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 3. Compile Time if

-Only the selected branch is instantiated via using some compile-time expression.
+Only the selected branch is instantiated by using some compile-time expression.

-This solution offers optimal performance and locality of the optimization.
+This solution offers optimal performance and the locality of the optimization.

 ```cpp
 #include <type_traits>